 Legitimate genetic testing companies promise not to sell or give this data away without consent.

-"We respect and agree with Sen. Schumer's concern for customer privacy and believe any regulation should match the commitments we make to our customers,” Ancestry.com said in a statement.
+"We respect and agree with Sen. Schumer's concern for customer privacy and believe any regulation should match the commitments we make to our customers,” Ancestry.com said in a statement in 2017.

 "We do not sell your data to third parties or share it with researchers without your consent."